-Fully immersive simulation provides the user with full pragmatic experience possible not just targeting the visual senses but also the auditory senses.
+Fully immersive simulation provides the user with a full pragmatic experience possible not just targeting the visual senses but also the auditory senses.
 VR headsets furnish a high-resolution and high depth of field to make the experience immersive so to speak.

-Semi immersive simulation aims to give a partial virtual environment to interact with; this type of virtual reality experience is the first preference in education and training.
+Semi-immersive simulation aims to give a partial virtual environment to interact with; this type of virtual reality experience is the first preference in education and training.
 In semi-immersive experience is created feasible with graphical computing and massive projectors.

-In this type of virtual reality examples, as shown above, the tools in front of the pilot are correct, and the windows and screens present a virtual environment.
+In this type of virtual reality example, as shown above, the tools in front of the pilot are correct, and the windows and screens present a virtual environment.
 It’s essential to keep in thought that semi-immersive VR simulations still provide users with the perception of living in a separate reality.
 This type of virtual reality is not regularly feasible to experience Whatsoever.
-Instead, we utilise natural environments to improve the experience.
+Instead, we utilize natural environments to improve the experience.

 Non-immersive simulations are underrated as an exact model of virtual reality.
 Indeed it’s ubiquitous in our daily lives.
-This type of virtual reality examples can be any video game in the market, say Need for Speed, FIFA, Call of Duty or even PlayerUnknown’s Battlegrounds as these games are technically deemed a non-immersive virtual reality experience.
-Such type of an experience has become more advanced in recent years with improvement in technology, like the Sony Dualshock controller, where the system detects the individual performing a task, like crashing the car and the controller vibrates.
+This type of virtual reality example can be any video game in the market, say Need for Speed, FIFA, Call of Duty or even PlayerUnknown’s Battlegrounds as these games are technically deemed a non-immersive virtual reality experience.
+Such type of an experience has become more advanced in recent years with improvements in technology, like the Sony Dualshock controller, where the system detects the individual performing a task, like crashing the car and the controller vibrates.

 Designing for Virtual Reality

 Like any other field of study where the basic principles are constant, and a lot of development takes place over the existing laws.
-Similarly, the law’s and fundamentals of user experience remain the same in virtual reality too.
+Similarly, the laws and fundamentals of user experience remain the same in virtual reality too.

-Right visuals in aligned format, without a visual aid, it’s hard to know when objects are actually in the centre of your view.
+Right visuals in aligned format, without a visual aid, it’s hard to know when objects are actually in the center of your view.
 Elements or objects that superimpose each other in a virtual environment can make the experience feeble.
-Hence this is where we use Law of Prägnanz: the law of simplicity to make things look manageable in terms of accessibility and usage.
+Hence this is where we use the Law of Prägnanz: the law of simplicity to make things look manageable in terms of accessibility and usage.

 Continuity is an essential aspect of virtual reality, but the same principle can backfire as it might cause motion sickness.
 A good and smooth experience needs to eliminate this problem from the design.